NukoudYour Home for ETF News in the GCC

 Vanguard Ends BlackRock's 23-Year Reign as America's Largest ETF Issuer

-Vanguard has officially overtaken BlackRock as the largest ETF issuer in the United States, ending BlackRock's 23-year reign at the top of the $15.2 trillion ETF industry.
-Driven by record inflows, ultra-low fees, and the explosive growth of the Vanguard S&P 500 ETF (VOO), which recently became the first ETF to surpass $1 trillion in assets, Vanguard's rise reflects the growing dominance of low-cost passive investing.
-While BlackRock remains the world's largest ETF provider globally through iShares, Vanguard's lead in US ETF assets highlights a major shift in investor preferences toward simple, low-cost index investing.
-Discover how Jack Bogle's vision, VOO's record-breaking growth, and changing market dynamics reshaped the ETF industry.
+Vanguard has officially become the largest ETF issuer in the United States, ending BlackRock's 23-year dominance.
+The shift was driven by record inflows, ultra-low fees, and the explosive growth of the Vanguard S&P 500 ETF (VOO), which became the first ETF to surpass $1 trillion in assets.

 V K